uxmstudio/UXMPDFKit/.github/ISSUE_TEMPLATE.md

 <!— If suggesting a change/improvement, explain the difference from current behavior —>

 ## Steps to Reproduce (for bugs)
-<!— Provide a link to a live example, or an unambiguous set of steps to —>
-<!— reproduce this bug.
-Include code to reproduce, if relevant —>
+<!— Provide a set of steps to reproduce this bug.
+Include code if relevant —>
 1.
 2.
 3.